csukuangfj/kfj-vim/readme.md

 # Introduction

-This repository contains the my configurations.
+This repository contains my Vim configurations.

 # Mapped keys
  - `<leader>` has been mapped to the key `;`